Magson History, Family Crest & Coats of Arms

 Early Notables of the Magson family (pre 1700)

-More information is included under the topic Early Magson Notables in all our PDF Extended History products and printed products wherever possible.
+Another 364 words (26 lines of text) are included under the topic Early Magson Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Magson family to Ireland